jilldela/CE/glossary.md

 * program in which the **data type of a data structure and its functions are defined**
 * organized around object rather than functions and data rather than logic

+#### Pass By Reference
+* When a function takes a reference to the original object and will act on the object

+#### Pass By Value
+* When a function takes an argument, it makes a copy of the argument and does not mutate the original

 #### Procedural Programming

 #### Programming Paradigms